carlesfernandez/docker-petalinux2/README.md

 default version is `2021.2`.
 For former versions, please check [docker-petalinux](https://github.com/carlesfernandez/docker-petalinux).

-In order to use this tool, you need to
-[install Docker](https://docs.docker.com/get-docker/) in your machine.
-If you want to use the Vivado graphical interface, you will also need the ipconfig utility (on Debian/ubuntu: `sudo apt-get install net-tools`).
+In order to use this tool, you need to [install Docker](https://docs.docker.com/get-docker/) in your machine.
+If you want to use the Vivado/Vitis graphical interface, you will also need the ipconfig utility (on Debian/Ubuntu: `sudo apt-get install net-tools`).

 A Xilinx user ID is required to download the PetaLinux and Vivado installers.